bradshawsguide/website/src/content/stations/66-penshurst/station.md

 *Wilderness*, the seat of the Marquis of Camden, about two miles beyond Seven Oaks, is a more modern mansion, but most beautifully situated.

 (distances:)

-A few miles more, in the course of which we thrice cross the winding Medway, brings us to [Tunbridge](/stations/tunbridge).